The Zener barrier limits the power to the field and preserve the integrity of the field equipment.

 Resistor1 - Limits the current going into the intrinsically safe circuit.

-Fuse - limts the current to the zener diode so in order to size it's power rating
+Fuse - limits the current to the Zener diode so in order to size it's power rating

 Isolation interface barriers seem to be the preferred choice for most applications other than some specific complex circuits.